 Resveratrol

 Like the Mediterranean diet, the Nordic diet leaves room to enjoy a moderate amount of wine with meals.
 Light-to-moderate wine consumption has been associated with better performance on cognitive tests after a seven-year follow-up period in healthy, older Norwegian adults [4].
 No positive effect was observed in subjects who typically drank beer or spirits, and women who abstained from alcohol completely typically saw a drop in cognitive test scores [4].
-Taken together, these results show that it is not likely the alcohol in the wine, but wine’s other unique components that benefit cognition.
+These results show that it is not the alcohol in the wine, but wine’s other unique components that benefit cognition.
 Resveratrol, a potent antioxidant found in grapes has been shown in other studies to enhance both cerebrovascular function and cognition in post-menopausal women [5].
 Clinical trials suggest that resveratrol is able to improve cerebral blood flow, responsiveness to carbon dioxide overload, some cognitive tests, and the amount of cerebrospinal fluid level in all humans (not just women) [6].

 Heart-Healthy Nutrition

 The Nordic diet also emphasizes high-quality carbohydrates: cereals, crackers, and breads made with whole-grain barley, oats, and rye.
-You may have tried the popular Swedish Wasa crispbreads that are distributed in the US, most of which are made with whole grains.
-In Denmark, a dense, dark sourdough bread called RugbrØd is popular.
+The popular Swedish Wasa crispbreads available in the US they make mostly with whole grains.
+Denmark has popularized a dense, dark sourdough bread called RugbrØd.
 In Scandinavia, typically more than half the grains people consume are whole grains [11].
-In the US, only about 10% of the grains we eat are whole grains [11].
-Whole grains provide a wealth of heart-protecting nutrients, including fiber, vitamins, and minerals.
-The refining process (resulting in white rice or flour) leaves the same grains with very little nutritional value, and can cause dysregulated blood sugar issues.
+Comparatively, in the US, only about 10% of the grains we eat are whole grains [11].

 No Junk!